Amalfi Coast: Day 1

 Sorry for the lack of internet access, kiddos.
-Finally got online & have been able to post my blogs from the last few days, starting with numero uno:
+Finally got online & have been able to post my blogs from the last few days.

 It’s nighttime now and the sun has gone down in Agerola, where S. and I are staying for our three days in the Amalfi area.
 While we’re not far from the town of Amalfi, the drive takes nearly an hour due to the twisty, windy roads that lead down to the waterfront.
 The roads are intense.
 We arrived in Napoli at around 2:45P and (somehow) managed to get down to Agerola after a number of bus changes and miserable attempts at speaking Italian.